-- 1. Increasing Workload in Alternative Formats -Prior to the COVID-19 pandemic, demand for alternative formats, particularly video captioning, has been increasing significantly each year.
+- 1. Increasing Workload in Alternative Formats Prior to the COVID-19 pandemic, demand for alternative formats, particularly video captioning, has been increasing significantly each year.
 Since the pandemic begin, there has been an exponential growth in the need for video captioning that has quickly outpaced CDA's capacity to meet this demand.
 Short-term and long-term solutions will need to be explored.
-Internally, it will be necessary to expand permanent staff in this area.
-In addition, stakeholders across the university will need to be brought together to discuss a university wide approach to electronic accessibility.
-Both of these will be priorities in the next academic year. - 2.
-Testing Capacity An ongoing challenge is available space, primarily for our exam operations.
-This past year we delivered over 3,400 exams, however have very little testing space.
-We rely on campus partners as much as possible at an added cost.
-As the number of exams increase, our effectiveness in delivering the required accommodations, along with providing adequate test security, decreases.
-While the temporary shift to online coursework, along with virtual testing, has relieved the capacity issue somewhat, it is anticipated that the de-
+Internally, CDA received funding to expand the staff in this area.
+However, stakeholders across the university will need to be brought together to discuss a university wide approach to electronic accessibility.
+Both of these will be priorities in the next academic year. - Testing Capacity An ongoing challenge is available space, primarily for our exam operations.
+While in-person exam services were temporarily discontinued during the 2020-21 fiscal year, it is anticipated that when resumed in Fall 2021 the number of exams will continue to increase, which will lead to our effectiveness in delivering the required accommodations, along with providing adequate test security, de-